supratiktechandanalytics/AIpoweredsimplechatbot/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-Make sure you have Python installed on your machine.
+These instructions will get you a copy of the project up and running on local machine for development and testing purposes.

 ### Setting up the Project